Great Days Out: countryside walks, wildlife and watersports at Farmoor Reservoir Oxford

 Farmoor is surrounded by beautiful countryside with woodland views and the River Thames nearby.
 Close by, there are three nature reserves; Pinkhill, Shrike and Buckthorne, each offering an array of habitat between them.
 There is plenty to do around the reservoir.
 Activities include countryside walks, birdwatching, trout fly-fishing, sailing, and windsurfing.

-Great Days Out: Countryside Walk at Farmoor Reservoir in Oxfordshire
+Countryside Walk at Farmoor Reservoir

-Bird watching at Farmoor
+Bird Watching at Farmoor

 Sailing at Farmoor